keatonb/PTFViewer/README.md

 This software displays interactive plots and linked table views of Palomar Transient Factory (PTF) DR3 public light curve data through a locally served web app.

 Search a coordinate or target name for available PTF data.
 PTFViewer will download the light curve if available and plot it with error bars.
+The full data table is displayed below the plot.

 The toolbar at the top of the plot window allows you to pan, zoom, select points or save a PNG copy of the current view.
 The plot and full data table below it are linked, so any selection in one is highlighted in the other.